szabgab/slides/vim/more.md

-Sometimes you have files in encodings you don't want, sometime you'll see in the status line that the file is
+Sometimes you have files in encodings you don't want, sometime you'll see in the status line that the file is `converted`.
-<b>converted</b>.
 You can change the encoding of the file to utf8 by: